fojuth/response-exception/README.md

 This package is useless for *standard* Laravel applications.
 Probably it fit's best with [desmart/laravel-layout](https://github.com/DeSmart/laravel-layout) since it's a wicked controller.

-Also in some edge cases it can be used for situation when some part of application **needs** to send own response during controller dispatch.
+Also in some edge cases it can be used for situations when some part of application **needs** to send own response during controller dispatch.

 ## Examples